What is Autism Spectrum Disorder (ASD)

 The First Step

 If you have concerns about your child please visit your family doctor who will be able to point you in the right direction.
 NONA’s Autism Program accepts referrals once a child has been diagnosed with Autism.

 Referrals to Autism

 Please complete our referral form if your child is under 19 and is diagnosed with autism.
-Currently, there is a waitlist for NONA’s Autism Services Program.
+If you would like information about wait times to start out Autism Services Program please contact the ASP Manager.
 Click Here to access the form.

 Autism Services Program Manager

 2802 34 Street, Vernon, BC V1T 5X1